NeuralCollapseApplications/UniCIL/README.md

 ```

 ## Results
-You can cacluate the average of "[ACC_MEAN]" of each session to get the **average incremental accuracy**.
-Be carefult that "[ACC_MEAN]" is accuracy of a specific session rather than average incremental accuracy in the tables of our paper.
+You can calculate the average of "[ACC_MEAN]" of each session to get the **average incremental accuracy**.
+Be careful that "[ACC_MEAN]" is the accuracy after a specific session rather than the average incremental accuracy in the tables of our paper.

 ## Citation
 If you find this work helpful in your research, please consider referring: